Muzzle booster: Modern

+The Smith & Wesson M&P57 uses a muzzle booster but unlike older designs gas ports are placed behind the end of the barrel, this never creates a gap between the barrel and its shroud.
 Recoil boosters have found a use in suppressors on short-recoil operated semi-automatic pistols (i.e., most modern centerfire pistols chambered for 9mm and above).
 Such pistols have a barrel and slide assembly which recoils a short distance upon firing before the barrel is unlocked from the slide (usually by tilting the barrel in order to separate the interlocking lugs on the barrel and the slide).
 Since the weapon relies on momentum to carry the slide all the way to the rear to operate the mechanism, and it is designed to work with a given weight of slide and barrel, and a given power of cartridge, adding the extra weight to the barrel by screwing on a suppressor will interfere with the gun's ability to properly cycle the action after each shot, resulting in stoppages.
 By incorporating a recoil booster (also known as a Nielsen device), the weight of the suppressor can be uncoupled from the barrel at the moment of firing, allowing the pistol to function properly by boosting the recoil energy of the barrel and slide, and by temporarily decreasing the effective attached weight.
 This is achieved by mounting the body of the silencer to a spring, which attaches to a piece that screws onto the muzzle of the firearm.
 When fired, the force of the gases expanding inside the baffles of the suppressor act to force the suppressor body forward in relation to the barrel.
 The spring allows the barrel to recoil while the suppressor stays in place; the pressure of the gases between the two components helps force them apart as well, much like the Vickers-type boosters described above.
 Many suppressor boosters incorporate an indexing system which allows the suppressor to be reoriented in a number of different rotational positions, allowing the end user to fine-tune the weapon's point of aim.
 Some pistols which are blowback, delayed blowback or gas operated have fixed, i.e., non-moving barrels, which do not benefit from a Nielsen device.
 Examples of such pistols are: the H&K P7 and P9, Walther PP/PPK, Korth PRS, Korriphila HSP 701, Makarov, CZ 82 and others.
 In certain cases, spacers can be used to allow the use of a Nielsen device-equipped suppressor on a fixed-barrel pistol.